This Is What Whales Are Betting On DraftKings - Benzinga

 Volume & Open Interest Development

+In terms of liquidity and interest, the mean open interest for DraftKings options trades today is 2715.0 with a total volume of 17,320.00.

-Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of DraftKings's whale activity within a strike price range from $9.0 to $16.0 in the last 30 days.
+In the following chart, we are able to follow the development of volume and open interest of call and put options for DraftKings's big money trades within a strike price range of $5.0 to $80.0 over the last 30 days.

 DraftKings Option Volume And Open Interest Over Last 30 Days